The Anacreontic Song: Music

 Smith outlived both Ralph Tomlinson and the Anacreontic Society by several decades before dying in 1836.
 During his lifetime, the melody of the Song was set to other texts (most notably the "Defence of Fort McHenry" as discussed below) and became extremely popular.
-Despite this, Smith does not seem to have been eager to publicize the fact that he had composed the Song.
+Despite this, Smith does not seem to have been eager to publicise the fact that he had composed the song.
 The best evidence we have for a claim of authorship occurs in his Fifth Book of Canzonets (1799), which included an arrangement of the Anacreontic Song with the ambiguous notation "harmonized by the Author".